gsinclair/whitestone/doc/attest.markdown

 Attest does not offer to drop into a debugger or IRB at the point of failure.
 I prefer to use the `ruby-debug` gem and set breakpoints using `Attest.current_test`.

+Attest does not provide emulation layers for other testing libraries.

 ### Dependencies and requirements

 Dependencies (automatically resolved by RubyGems):
 * `col` for coloured console output (which depends on `term/ansi-color`)
 * `differ` for highlighting difference between strings

-Attest was developed using the following version of Ruby.
-I have no knowledge of whether it works in other environments.
-My attempts to install Ruby 1.9 in Cygwin have come to nought.

-    ruby 1.8.7 (2008-08-11 patchlevel 72) [i386-cygwin]
+Attest was developed using Ruby 1.8.7 and has been tested using Ruby 1.9.2.

 The colours used in the console output were designed for a black background.
 They are hardcoded and it would be a major effort to customise them!